linn-guo/linn-guo.github.io/choices_potential_functions2/index.md

-# Continuing-How can we find a suitable potential function of the conservative field on the different regions (2)?
+# How can we find a suitable potential function of the conservative field on the different regions (2)?

 <!--more-->